Myaccount

 How can I install ClamAV on a Linux server?

-Step 1: Installaion
+Step 1: Installation

-Step 2: Update database
+Step 2: Update Database

-Step 3: Run a manual scan
+Step 3: Run a Manual Scan

 Scanning for malware by using Rootkit Hunter in Linux